codefresh-io/cap-docs.codefresh.io/_docs/runtime/monitor-manage-runtimes.md

   * To manually define the shared configuration repo, add the `--shared-config-repo` flag with the path to the repo.
 1. Confirm to start the upgrade.

+### (Hybrid) Migrate ingress-less runtimes
+To migrate an ingress-less runtime to an ingress-based one, you must uninstall the ingress-less runtime and then install a runtime with an ingress controller.
+You can retain the installation repo used to install the ingress-less runtime.
+Though empty after uninstalling the ingress-less The new installation creates the new manifests in this re

+>Before uninstalling the ingress-less runtime, you can save specific patches in a temporary location or retrieve the same from the Git history, and re-apply them after installing the ingress-based runtime.

+**Before you begin**
+* Make sure the ingress controller for the new runtime meets requirements and is configured as needed

+**How to**
+1. Uninstall the ingress-less runtime, as described in [Uninstall provisioned runtimes](#uninstall-provisioned-runtimes) in this article.
+2. Install the new ingress-based runtime, as described in [Install hybrid runtimes]({{site.baseurl}}/docs/runtime/installation/).

 ### Uninstall provisioned runtimes

 Uninstall provisioned hybrid and hosted runtimes that are not in use.
 Uninstall a runtime by running a silent uninstall, or through the CLI wizard.